dev-boz/0pty/README.md

 # 0pty

 Run your agents on a server instead of a local terminal.
-Reconnect to your session after closing the terminal or restarting your computer.
-Connect multiple terminals or your phone to the same session.
+Reconnect to your active session after closing the terminal or restarting your computer.
+Connect from multiple devices at once - desktop, laptop, phone - all in the same session.

 0pty is a dependency-free Linux PTY persistence daemon/client pair for long-running interactive CLI programs: coding agents, shells, REPLs, debuggers, and anything else that expects a PTY.
 The server keeps a PTY alive, streams raw output, and replays recent output from a ring buffer when a client reconnects.
 The client is a byte pipe: stdin to the socket, socket to stdout.